 In the previous article about toxic plants, we learned about the most common noxious plants that won’t kill you, but will definitely hurt you.
 Today, we’re going to move forward and learn about the toxic plants that can scar you for life or put you in the ground.
 Some of these plants are far more common than one would think and you better keep your eyes open if you don’t want to have an accidental encounter that can send you to the hospital.

 You’ve seen in movies and TV shows how people manage to survive in the wild with the bare minimum.
 How they manage to procure food through foraging and hunting.
 Even more, they provide a false sense of security by making these activities look like a child’s play.
 The reality is totally different and few people have any idea of what foraging requires.

-Herbal medicine has been around for centuries.
-Although people are encouraged to buy modern medicine, this ancient healing knowledge is still widely practiced.
-Medicinal herbs will still be here, long after the collapse of modern society.
+Herbal medicine has been around for centuries and it helped mankind survive through harsh time.
+Although the modern folks are encouraged to buy top-brand medicine, this ancient healing knowledge is still widely practiced in many communities around the world.
+In fact, medicinal herbs will still be here, long after the collapse of modern society.
 We should all learn how to take advantage of these healing herbs.

 A lot of preppers and bushcraft enthusiasts have a hard time finding a place suitable to camp and practice their survival skills.
 A small patch of woodland to call your own is an ideal solution for most of us.
 However, before buying woodland, there are a few things you should really consider.